Privacy Policy

 • or in case you revoke your consent to the processing and if there is no other legal basis for processing.

 If and as long as an erasure conflicts with legal retention obligations, we limit the processing of your data to this archiving purpose (so-called data blocking) and erase your data upon expiration of the retention period.
-Typical retention periods under German commercial and tax law are six years at the end of the year for business letters (including e-mails) and ten years at the end of the year for accounting-related data.
+Typical retention periods under German commercial and tax law are six years at the end of the year for business letters (including e-mails) and eight years at the end of the year for accounting-related data.

 • Data Transfer to third parties

-We will transfer personal data to third parties only where necessary for the provision of our service or otherwise allowed by the law.
+We will transfer personal data to third parties only where necessary for the provision of our service or otherwise allowed by law.
 Within the scope of the purposes stated here, personal data is transferred to service providers involved in the provision of our services.
 In addition to their legal obligation to comply with all data protection regulations, these service providers are bound to additional contractual data protection requirements.
 This includes in particular contractual obligations as a processor in accordance with Art.
 28 GDPR.
 In particular, we transfer personal data to the following categories of service providers:

 • Service providers for accounting, financial institutions, tax and legal advice;